66th Brigade (China)

-The 66th Brigade (空军航空兵第六十六旅 (Kōngjūn Hángkōngbīng Dì Liùshíliù Lǚ)), also known as the 66th OPFOR Brigade or 66th Blue Brigade (66旅蓝军旅 (66 Lǚ Lán Jūnlǚ)) is an air formation of the People's Republic of China (PRC).
+The 66th Brigade (空军航空兵第六十六旅 (Kōngjūn Hángkōngbīng Dì Liùshíliù Lǚ)) s an air formation of the People's Republic of China (PRC).
 The 66th Brigade serves as an aggressor unit designed to simulate adversarial air combat forces in training.
 Appearing to be the only such opposing force (OPFOR) unit of the Chinese People's Liberation Army Air Force (PLAAF), the unit can be compared to the aggressor squadrons of the United States and Canada.
 The unit is garrisoned at Cangxian Air Base in Hebei Province and reports to the Air Force Flight Test and Evaluation Center, itself subordinate to the Air Force Flight Test and Training Base (FTTB).

 Although the United States and NATO militaries depict friendly forces in blue and their adversaries in red, their principal opponents, the Russian and Chinese militaries, depict friendly forces in red and those of their adversaries (such as NATO) in blue.
 It is for this reason that the PLA refers to the 66th Brigade, simulating the air forces of the PRC's adversaries, as the "Blue Brigade".